 2.4.
-Qualifications of the Program Director: The program director must possess subspecialty expertise and qualifications acceptable to the Review Committee. ^(Core)
+Qualifications of the Program Director:

+The program director must possess subspecialty expertise and qualifications acceptable to the Review Committee.
+(Core)

 2.4.a.
-The program director must possess current certification in the subspecialty for which they are the program director by the American Board of Otolaryngology - Head and Neck Surgery (ABOHNS) or subspecialty qualifications that are acceptable to the Review Committee. ^(Core) [Note that while the Common Program Requirements deem certification by a certifying board of the American Osteopathic Association (AOA) acceptable, there is no AOA board that offers certification in this subspecialty]
+The program director must possess current certification in the subspecialty for which they are the program director by the American Board of Pathology (ABPath) or by the American Osteopathic Board of Pathology (AOBPa) or subspecialty qualifications that are acceptable to the Review Committee.
+(Core)

+[Note that while the Common Program Requirements deem certification by a member board of the American Board of Medical Specialties (ABMS) or a certifying board of the American Osteopathic Association (AOA) acceptable, there is no ABMS or AOA board that offers certification in this subspecialty]